benbongalon/ros_arduino_bridge/README.md

 NOTE: If you don't have the required base controller hardware but still want to try the code, see the notes at the end of the file.

-Choose one of the supported motor controllers by uncommenting its #define statement and commenting out any others.
-By default, the Pololu VNH5019 driver is chosen.
+Choose one of the supported motor controllers by uncommenting its #define statement and ensure that others are commented out.
+All controllers are disabled by default.

-Choose a supported encoder library by by uncommenting its #define statement and commenting out any others. the Robogaia Mega Encoder shield is chosen by default.
+Choose a supported encoder library by by uncommenting its #define statement and ensure that others are commented out.
+All encoder libraries are disabled by default.

 If you want to control PWM servos attached to your controller, look for the line: